simsage/parquet-example/README.md

-## pySpark demo
+## pySpark
-This is a pySpark demo, showing how to read a SimSage parquet file using python.
+This how to use pySpark with SimSage exports.
+How to read a SimSage parquet file using python.
-This project is written for python 3, at the time of writing python 3.11, however any modern version of python 3 should work.
+This project is written for python 3, any modern version of python 3 should work.

 Parquet is a file format for big data.
 Apache Spark is a powerful technology that puts a complete SQL-99 compatible interface around a single parquet file.

-## set up
-Create a virtual-environment (good practise but not required) or a folder for your project.
-Then install pySpark like so (using python 3) inside this project folder.

-#### this section is optional

 install `pySpark`
 ```bash
 python3 -m pip install pyspark
 ```

-or using a virtual environment
+or using a virtual environment and the `requirements.txt` file.

 ```bash
 virtualenv venv